haoxsia/haoxsia.github.io/_pages/research.md

 deposition, the sample inspection and metrology.

 Second, theoretical analysis of nanoelectromechanics is another key.
 My goals are to calculate and analyse the basis of the equations of motion of mechanical resonators in capacitive coupling schemes.
-With the calculations, mechanical resonators provide a lot of opportunities for quantum engineering, different resonators entangling, and ultrasensitive detection of tiny forces or motions.
+With the calculations, mechanical resonators provide couples of opportunities for quantum engineering, different resonators entangling, and ultrasensitive detection of tiny forces or motions.

 Prior to doing the above, my major target was to tune the propagation of polarized lights through magnetically or electrically stimulating the alignment of two dimensional liquid crystals (LCs), such as hexagonal boron nitride.